Measuring PR with Google Analytics

 In fact, measuring analytics plays a key role in each stage of the PR campaign process, from the initial landscape analysis to the activation, as recommended in the Institute for Public Relations’ Guide to Research, Analysis, and Evaluation.

-Are you seeking to sharpen your grasp of PR measurement?
-Join us at PR Episodes 2024, where industry experts will break down PR metrics and offer practical strategies for improvement.
+Seeking to sharpen your grasp of PR measurement?
+Catch up on PR Episodes 2024, where industry experts broke down PR metrics, offering practical strategies for improvement.

 As a PR professional, you need to know whether the tactics you’re using are having the right impact.
 You also need to be able to demonstrate it to key stakeholders.